the1lab/1lab/src/Cat/Diagram/Limit/Base.lagda.md

 We might be tempted to stop here and call it a day, but we can go one step further.
-It turns out that these universal functors have a name: they are [right Kan extensions].
+It turns out that these universal functors have a name: they are [[right Kan extensions]].
 This allows for an extremely concise definition of limits: $x : \cC$ is the limit of a diagram
 $D : \cJ \to \cC$ when the constant functor $!x : \{*\} \to \cC$ is a right Kan extension of $! : \cJ \to \{*\}$ along $D$.

-[right Kan extensions]: Cat.Functor.Kan.Base.html

 <!--
 ```agda